kimwalisch/primesieve/doc/CPP_API.md

 # Performance tips

-* If you are iterating over the same primes many times in a loop you should use ```primesieve::generate_primes()``` or
+* If you are iterating over the same primes many times in a loop, you should use ```primesieve::generate_primes()``` or
 ```primesieve::generate_n_primes()``` to store these primes in a vector
 instead of using a ```primesieve::iterator```.